To find out what kind of scrotal mass you have, you may need tests such as:

 What to expect from your doctor

-- When did you discover a lump or experience other symptoms associated with a scrotal mass?
+- When did you find a lump or notice other symptoms linked with a scrotal mass?

-- Are you having or have you had pain in or near your scrotum?
+- Do you have pain in or near your scrotum?

-- Have you had fever or blood or pus in your urine?
+- Have you had a fever or seen blood or pus in your urine?

 - Have you had a recent injury to the groin?

-- Did you have an undescended or retractile testicle that was corrected with surgery?
+- Did you have an undescended testicle that was corrected with surgery?